MattGhafouri/DataTableGenerator/README.md

 # How to Use

-1- You got a Model as Product Model like this :
+1- You got a Model as Product like this :

 ```
 public class Product